ehrpg/lastdescent/docs/overview.md

 Final Frontier Conglomerate (FFC), a conglomerate involving both major companies the FMR and the United Nations.
 The new colony currently houses 15 thousand people in total.

+# Space Treaty of 2034

+The Space Treaty of 2034 regulates the construction, maintenance of space stations; provides and handles rules for citizen ship rights for space born humans and also sets various other rules and limitations for space travel.

+It extends already existing prohibited activities into space, such as piracy, smuggling, trafficking, slavery.
+And creates civil rights in outer space, such as the right for sanctity of one's own property and privacy.

+The treaty also bans all weapons on civilian vessels, except for point defence, which can be useful to destroy incoming meteors and small debris before they can damage space craft.

+After a rise in space piracy, the ban on weapons on civilian weapons has been loosened.
+As of 2064 captain of a vessel can now obtain a right to arm his vessel from the IPA, as long as substantial risk of pirate attacks is present.